-Accomplishments: SHA entered into contracts with police officers to provide off-duty security at all its public housing developments.
-SHA also installed additional security cameras at Linden Heights and Stewart Manor.
+Accomplishments: This fiscal year, SHA opted to enter into a contract with a private security company to provide additional security at its public housing developments.
+SHA believes that this will increase cooperation and improve communication between its residents and management to provide a safer living environment..
+SHA also installed additional security cameras at its Central Office, Linden Heights and Stewart Manor.

 Additional lighting was added in several communities as a crime deterrent and to increase resident safety.
+New lighting was added in the stairwells at Stewart Manor to deter criminal activity.